Kambata in Ethiopia

 What Are Their Lives Like?

-They do have their own interesting culture that needs immediate attention to keep it in its unique manner.
-This long history of the people can serve both as source of original research for those in related discipline and contribute to tourism development in nationwide context.
+The Kambatas have an interesting culture that needs immediate attention to maintain its uniqueness.
+Their long history can serve as a source of original research for those in related disciplines and contribute to tourism development nationwide.

 What Are Their Needs?